alejogalain/Team-of-agents-using-crewAI/README.md

 Some key concepts:
 - **Crew**: represents a collaborative group of agents working together to achieve a set of tasks for a specific goal.
 - **Tasks**: These are the tasks that our agents will perform.
 Each task will be assigned to an agent.
 - **Agents**: These are the AI agents that will be working for us.
 Each agent is an expert in a different task.
-In this case, we will have 3 agents.
 - **Tools**: These are the tools that our agents will use to perform their tasks.
 In this case, they will use a serach engine.
 - **Process**: A process dictates the way that our agents will work together.
 In this case, we will use a sequential process.